Ygg01/rfcs/text/0000-range-copy.md

 # Drawbacks
 [drawbacks]: #drawbacks

 There could be some confusion between using `Range` and `RangeIter`; hopefully, `deprecated` notice will remove some of the type confusion.
-That said this new type may prove source of minor frustration for existing users.
+That said this new type may prove a source of minor frustration for existing users.

 Having double the pointer length isn't super cache-friendly, so it might have some performance problems.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+Alternatives:
-- Possible designs include some kind of independent crate, but without adding it to Rust `core`/`std` the range literal old behavior will remain the same.
+1. Keep this in an independent crate, but without adding it to Rust, `core`/`std` the range literal old behavior will remain the same.
+2. Introduce a `Span` that acts as a copyable `Range`; Do not rename the current `Range`.
+    a.
+Possibly change literals to emit `Span` when used in `for` loops.
+    b.
+Do not touch anything
+4. Make `Range` derive `Copy` with a lint for footgunny uses.
-- It fixes a minor nit in Rust Language but isn't critical, so leaving it unchanged is an alternative.
+5. Do nothing.
+It fixes a minor nit in Rust Language but isn't critical, so leaving it unchanged is an alternative.

 # Prior art